justinseby/justinseby/README.md

 - 🔬 **PhD Student** - Karolinska Institute, Sweden
 - 🎯 **Master's in Computer Science & Engineering (AI)** - University of Oulu, Finland
 - 🏆 **University of Oulu Scholarship** recipient for academic excellence
-- 💼 **Experience across**: Cybersecurity, Physics, and Cancer Medicine
+- 💼 **Experience across**: AI and LLMs in Cybersecurity, Physics, and Cancer Medicine

 ### 🔬 **Research Focus**
 My work bridges computational innovation with clinical application, developing AI methods to tackle complex cancer challenges and uncover new insights into cancer mechanisms and treatment strategies.